Watching out for emotional predators. Are you being brainwashed into becoming a manipulation or emotional abuse victim?

 For the emotional predator, it’s very high on the list of things to do to a potential victim so that they feel special and significant to another person.

-In fact, don’t be surprised if the emotional predator goes the extra mile and wants to have a deeper connection where they may even talk about marriage and children.
-At least in reference to a romantic relationship.
+In fact, don’t be surprised if the emotional predator goes the extra mile and wants to have a deeper connection where they may even talk about marriage and children – at least in reference to a romantic relationship.

-The emotional predator will often say things like “You’re the most special person I’ve ever met.”
+The emotional predator will often say things like, “You’re the most special person I’ve ever met.”
 Or, “I think you’re the one!”

 They may say, “I think you and I can have a long life together.”
 They will get into that kind of deeper conversation way too soon.

-I mean, this is stuff you figure out months, maybe a year or more down the road.
+I mean, this is stuff you figure out months, maybe a year, or more down the road.
 I can understand that sometimes you see things in someone and realize, “Wow, this could be the one.”

 But how soon did that happen?
 If it happens too soon, in my opinion, you simply haven’t had enough time together.
 You need to figure out all aspects of each other; all facets of each other.
 You need to know who they are in all situations, or at least most situations.

-Just like the last thing I said about finding out who they are when you deny them when you reject them.
-Because you’re going to face these aspects of their character in a relationship.
+Just like the last thing I said about finding out who they are when you deny them when you reject them because you’re going to face these aspects of their character in a relationship.
 You’re going to face them.

 It’s good to find out these things – who they are in most areas of life, in most situations that come up, and especially who they are during the challenges so that you don’t see the relationship for only the positive aspects and base life decisions on that.

 This is just something I want you to be aware of.
-When there is too much “I want to be with you forever” talk too soon, there needs to be some backing up so that serious you can seriously consider what’s really going on here.
+When there is too much “I want to be with you forever” talk too soon, there needs to be some backing up so that you can seriously consider what’s really going on here.

 You just need to be aware that this behavior could be part of the emotional manipulation game.